 — Poloniex Exchange (@Poloniex) May 9, 2017

-However, the Poloniex exchange owner Tristan D’Agosta later paid everybody back just a few months later, which he managed to do by temporarily increasing trading fees, as well as contributing his own money.
+However, the Poloniex exchange owner Tristan D'Agosta paid everyone back just a few months later that he managed to do by temporarily increasing trading fees, as well as contributing his own money.
 Luckily for D’Agosta, at the time of the hack Bitcoin was worth just above $500.
 If the 97 coins were stolen during late December when Bitcoin was valued at $20,000, the hack would have been worth just under $2 million.

 On the other hand, it is important to remember that Poloniex has not been hacked since the 2014 event, which shows that they are taking security really seriously.
-It is also really promising that the owner handled the situation really well, as well as paying everyone back.
+It is also really promising that the owner handled the situation really well by paying everyone back.